claracruet/PCIL_selection_pipeline/gene_to_pcil_branch.md

 # PCIL Selection Guide — Gene Branch

-This guide shows how to move from a **gene interest** to PCIL (+) and PCIL (-) lines.
-This pipeline will select all lines that have an introgression covering a gene despite the prescence or abscence of specific PCVs.
+This guide shows how to move from a ***gene*** of interest to PCIL (+) and PCIL (-) lines.
+This branch identifies PCIL (+) lines carrying an introgression that fully spans the target gene, regardless of the presence or absence of a specific putative causative variant (PCV), and then identifies genetically similar PCIL (-) controls that do not carry an introgression spanning the gene.

 ```text
 Target Gene